ostis-ai/sc-machine/docs/sc-memory/api/cpp/agents.md

 * `ScEventAddInputArc` - emits each time, when input (ingoing) sc-connector (into specified sc-element) is created;
 * `ScEventRemoveOutputArc` - emits each time, when output (outgoing) sc-connector (from specified sc-element) is erased;
 * `ScEventRemoveInputArc` - emits each time, when input (ingoing) sc-connector (into specified sc-element) is erased;
-* `ScEventEraseElement` - emits, when specified sc-element is erased;
+* `ScEventRemoveElement` - emits, when specified sc-element is erased;
-* `ScEventChangeContent` - emits each time, when content of specified sc-link is changed.
+* `ScEventChangeLinkContent` - emits each time, when content of specified sc-link is changed.

 Each event constructor takes 3 parameters: